-In the links, examples are detailed of how different processes may look when moving from specification to finished product using model based development.
+Below may look when moving from specification to finished product using model-based development.

-“Model-based function development” gives examples of how a model based process may look from idea/specification to finished product.
-In order to keep it simple, mainly the functional development is detailed and not the development of test cases etc which is done in parallel.
+“Model-based function development” gives examples of how a model-based process may look from idea/specification to finished product.
+In order to keep it simple, mainly the functional development is detailed in the example and not the development of test cases etc which is done in parallel.

 “Model-based verification” gives examples of how verification may be performed in a model-based process.
 Both the verification steps during development of a function model but, also, how the actual tests can be created in a model-based manner.